IIlllII/bitbreeds-webrtc/README.md

 ```

 #### Run a complete selenium test
-class `BrowserTest` runs a full test, you will need to have firefox installed,
+class `BrowserTestChrome/Firefox` runs a full test against a browser.
-like below it will start the server, open the browser and connect.
+It will start the server, open the browser and connect.
 Then end
-once it has opened the WebRTC connection.
+once it has opened the WebRTC connection, or sent a bunch of messages over the
+peerconnection.

 ### Debug